elliotec/elliotec.com/source/posts/2014-05-30-using-variables-in-yaml-front-matter.html.markdown

 ---
 ```

-3) After that it was simply a matter of calling "current_page.data" and passing the custom variable in Erb:
+3) After that it was simply a matter of calling "current_page.data" and passing the custom variable in its place in Erb:

 ```erb